PITTSFIELD -- Regional planners are hoping Berkshire residents' board game skills can lead to a viable county-wide energy plan.

 The collaborative effort, expected to produce a final plan in May, is part of the BRPC's development of an overall "Sustainable Berkshires" master plan.
 The document, due in early 2014, also will look at enhancing economic development, housing, recreation and other quality-of-life areas.

 The energy workshops serve a dual purpose, according to Melissa Provencher, a BRPC senior planner.

-"The exercise partly benefits us, partly benefits the participants as it gets them to stretch their brains about
+"The exercise partly benefits us, partly benefits the participants as it gets them to stretch their brains about sustainable energy," she said.

 Nancy Nylen, CET's associate director, believes the game play can lead to some hard data for long-range energy planning in the Berkshires.